dutch-dwellings/dutch-dwelling-database/README.md

 pip install pyproj==2.5.0 folium
 ```

-We use pyproj 2.5.0 since there is [some kind of bug](https://stackoverflow.com/questions/64713759/how-to-install-geopandas-properly#comment114426803_64713759) with more recent version.
+We use pyproj 2.5.0 since there is [some kind of bug](https://stackoverflow.com/questions/64713759/how-to-install-geopandas-properly#comment114426803_64713759) with more recent versions.

 ## Downloading and loading the datasets